Raditt10/portofolio/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 📞 Contact

 - Email: iniakuraditt@gmail.com

 ## 🙏 Acknowledgments

-- GSAP team for amazing animation library
+- GSAP team for animation library
 - Framer Motion for modern animations
 - Tailwind CSS for utility-first approach
 - React community for inspiration